o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

     float m_windBendingFrequency;
     ```

-1. Open the **Editor**, then open the **Material Editor**, and choose to edit the leaf material (`aspen_leaf.material`).
+1. Open the leaf material (`aspen_leaf.material`) in the **Material Editor**.
 Make sure you select the leaf material because that is the parent material of the other parts of the tree.

 1. In the Material Editor **Inspector**, find **Vegetation Bending** and ensure that the 6 properties you just added are there.